aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     CPU times: user 1.86 ms, sys: 0 ns, total: 1.86 ms Wall time: 13.9 s

-Here, the dataset is loaded from the provided CSV file (`dataset_fp`) into the `wikipedia_articles` table using the `COPY` command.
-This is done in a batched manner to efficiently process and insert the data.

 - Verifying the number of rows: